DJDanl/cpp-docs.pt-br/docs/standard-library/allocator-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` Um objeto de alocador a ser atribuído a outro esse objeto.
+*à direita* um objeto alocador a ser atribuído a outro objeto.

 ### <a name="return-value"></a>Valor de retorno